apurvareddyk/CMPE255-DataMiningAssignment2-PycaretLowCodeTasks/README.md

 - PyCaret
 - Jupyter Notebook (for running .ipynb files)

+## Key Features

+- Utilizes PyCaret's AutoML capabilities for efficient model training and evaluation
+- GPU acceleration enabled where supported (use_gpu=True in setup function)
+- Comprehensive explanations and step-by-step walkthroughs in each notebook
+- Rewritten and original implementations, not direct copies from PyCaret examples
+- Gradio demos for interactive model exploration

 ## Contribution

 This project is part of an academic assignment.
 While it's not open for direct contributions, feedback and suggestions are welcome through the issue tracker.